Total Pageviews

 because it built a large national shipyard which produced the Venetian Arsenal

-Helped to maintain the control of this area with a stopping point for some of these ships
+The port helped to maintain the control of this area with a stopping point for some

-English is certainly spoken here because of the increase of tourism but the official language of Montenegro is Montenegrin
+English is certainly spoken here because of the increase of tourism but the official dialect of Montenegro is Montenegrin

-Heading to the most unique shopping area in Kotor; its Bazaar which is located in an abandoned Dominican Monastery
+Heading to the most unique shopping area in Kotor; it is located in an abandoned

 You can actually pay a small fee to dress up like a medieval warrior or become an archer and try to shooting some arrows